unparalleled-js/docs-1/security/ip-whitelists.md

 - **52.206.58.244** (Deprecated on 28 March 2018)

 #### General (browsers, webhooks, API endpoints)
+All other traffic to Workato:

+- Browser based user interaction at `www.workato.com`
+- API endpoint requests at `apim.workato.com`

-All other traffic to Workato may be served by a different set of IP addresses, distinct from IP addresses mentioned in the previous sections.
+may be served by a different set of IP addresses, distinct from IP addresses mentioned in the previous sections.
 This set may expand and contract based on overall platform utilization, so it is not completely static.
-It is recommended to contact Workato support if you have to whitelist the IP addresses of  servers that respond to browser based user interaction and webhooks at `www.workato.com`, or the API management platform at `apim.workato.com`.